 There are hundreds or more critics but few have name recognition, let alone "say-so."
 Collectors have always wielded all the power; it is museum collection that determines art history.
 Is power what critics want?
-I can see critics wanting power to write about what they want to write about works how they want to write about them, or to publish the essay where they want.
+I can see critics wanting power to write about what they want to write about, to write about works how they want to write about them, or to publish the essay where they want.
 Rather than sway readers, it's more interesting to stir a debate or to find a platform where one can develop and distribute ideas inspired by artworks.

 Call me radical, but I can't imagine why anyone would want to attend a show organized by an "exhibition facilitator."
 This sounds like a bunch of facts chasing objects.
 Why can't an exhibition be an experience on par with a movie, shopping at Ikea, or reading a book?
 Just as distinct actors inspire characters and scripts, artworks influence the curator's narrative.
 Although the auteur theory is inappropriate here, the curator/filmmaker analogy works, because the curator's primary role includes all or most of the following tasks: writing the script (essays, didactic panels, wall labels, etc.), casting the actors (selecting the appropriate artworks), directing the actors (overseeing commissions and designing audience experiences) and producing the show (writing grants).
-As Paul Foss remarks in his 2009 memoirs The &-Files, the film analogy extends even to magazine publishing, where the editor/publisher functions as the line producer, responsible for managing schedules, budgets, and precious egos.
-The primary difference between the three worlds is that where exhibitions are ethereal, magazines come and go, while movies last forever (without mentioning the Internet, which is now beginning to grant online art discussion a kind of permanence.)
+As Paul Foss remarks in his 2009 memoirs The &-Files, the film analogy extends even to magazine publishing, where the editor/publisher functions as the line producer, responsible for managing schedules, budgets, and precious structure and function of the Multitude' runs the risk of over-identifying art with the aims of radical philosophy, and puts curating at the epicenter of global political transformation."

-If movies can be "revolutionary," why can't art exhibitions be world shattering?
-MRF rebuke 2007 Istanbul Biennial curator Hou Hanrou's claim that his exhibition treats contemporary art as a "radical social agent, with artistic actions and the Biennial itself perceived as able to 'prompt cultural and social change' in the form of 'urban guerrilla strategy'."
-MRF respond: "The curator's bold claim that the Istanbul Biennial is a 'project of collective intelligence, reflecting perfectly the structure and function of the Multitude' runs the risk of over-identifying art with the aims of radical philosophy, and puts curating at the epicenter of global political transformation."
 What's so wrong with this, I say?
 If art doesn't identify with the aims of radical philosophy, then curators are just busting through capital, endorsing buddies, and failing to arouse anyone from their slumbers.
 Even as straightforward as Alfred Barr's shows looked, he was hardly just a "facilitator."
-70
+74